Ethics is the study of moral norms & values.

-Moral values are behaviors of fundamental consequence for human welfare.
+Moral norms are behaviors of fundamental consequence for human welfare.
+They ensure survival.

 Ethics can be broadly divided into objectivism and subjectivism.